Kuadrant/authorino/docs/tutorials/openshift-demo/README.md

 - **Envoy proxy**<br/>
     Serving the Talker API, configured with the ext_authz http filter pointing to Authorino.
 - **Authorino**<br/>
-    The AuthN/AuthZ enforcer that will watch and apply Authorino `Service` custom resources in the Kubernetes/OpenShift server.
+    The AuthN/AuthZ enforcer that will watch and apply Authorino `AuthConfig` custom resources in the Kubernetes/OpenShift server.

 ## Deploy